dotnet/dotNext/README.md

 # What's new
 Release Date: 02-04-2022

+Many thanks to [Copenhagen Atomics](https://www.copenhagenatomics.com/) for supporting this release.

 <a href="https://www.nuget.org/packages/dotnext/4.2.0">DotNext 4.2.0</a>
 * Improved scalability of mechanism that allows to attach custom data to arbitrary objects using `UserDataStorage` and `UserDataSlot<T>` types.
 The improvement works better in high workloads without the risk of lock contention but requires a bit more CPU cycles to obtain the data attached to the object
 * Added ability to enumerate values stored in `TypeMap<T>` or `ConcurrentTypeMap<T>`